webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-gcp-access.rst

      }
    }

+If you forgot to make a note of the Client Id and secret, then:

+* Login to you |GCP_CONSOLE|_
+* From your projects list select your project
+* Go to APIs & Services
+* Go to Credentials
+* Select your OAuth 2.0 Client application
+* Select ``Download JSON``

+Save this file to your .gauth directory as .gauth/your-secrets-file.json.
+This file may differ slightly in structure to that suggested above, but it will be compatible.

 .. note::

   Your .gauth/your-secrets-file.json can be called anything you like.
-You'll reference this file later on in your networks.yml configuration file.
+You'll reference this file later on when you add your authorisation to your network configuration.

-  Bcome supports multiple GCP accounts at the same time (either for different GCP accounts, or for different projects within the same account), and you would integrate these by adding a secrets file per GCP project to your .gauth directory.
+  Bcome supports multiple GCP authorisations at the same time (either for different GCP accounts, or for different projects within the same account), and you would integrate these by adding a secrets file per GCP project to your .gauth directory.

 .. warning::

-   Don't commit your secrets file to source control.
+   Don't commit your secrets file to source control!

 As a final step, visit |GCP_COMPUTE_API|_ and hit ``ENABLE`` to enable the Compute Engine API.